maelxzs/maelzito/README.md

 # maelzito
-if you can`t handle a heart like mine, don`t waste your time with me.
+if you cant handle a heart like mine, dont waste your time with me.